snenturiresonate/TMV/README.md

 Run `npm run e2e-ci --ci_ip=10.5.0.234` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/), targeting the CI IP address.

+## Running with IntelliJ

+Select Run from the context menu of the relevant protractor file.
+Make sure baseUrl is set correctly in the conf file and either alias `tmv` to the CI IP in your hosts file or update the test_harness_ci_ip config value.

 ## Generating the LINX Test Harness models

 * Get the swagger JSON from the swagger UI of the LINX Test Harness and place it into the `tools/*/openapi.json` file.